 UEFA Champions League 2025/26 Final | Paris Saint-Germain vs Arsenal | Preview and Predictions

-Just over a year ago, Luis Enrique’s Paris Saint-Germain and Mikel Arteta’s Arsenal locked horns in a two-legged tie in the semi-finals of last season’s UEFA Champions League campaign – two protagonists vying for their first ever European crown – with PSG going on to lift the trophy with a resounding 5-0 thrashing of Inter Milan in the final at Bayern’s Allianz Arena.
+Just over a year ago, Luis Enrique’s Paris Saint-Germain and Mikel Arteta’s Arsenal locked horns in the semi-finals of last season’s UEFA Champions League — two protagonists vying for their first-ever European crown.
+PSG then went on to lift the trophy with a resounding 5–0 thrashing of Inter Milan in the final at Bayern’s Allianz Arena.

-Fast forward twelve months, history beckons these two European giants once again as PSG stand on the cusp of becoming only the second team in modern history (after Real Madrid) to retaining their UCL crown while this group of Arsenal players – fresh from ending their 22-year Premier League title wait – are on the brink of becoming immortals at this club if they can deliver the first-ever UCL title in the club’s history, as well as join an elite list of former champions (12) who’ve gone on to lift this trophy without losing a single game throughout their entire title-winning campaign.
+Fast forward twelve months, and history beckons these two European giants once again as PSG stand on the cusp of becoming only the second team in modern history (after Real Madrid) to retain their UCL crown, while this group of Arsenal players, fresh from ending their 22-year Premier League title wait, are on the brink of becoming immortals themselves if they can deliver the first-ever Champions League title in the club’s history, as well as join an elite list of former champions (12) who’ve gone on to lift this trophy without losing a single game throughout their entire title-winning campaign.

-So, without further ado, let’s take a look at the preview and prediction for the 2025/26 UEFA Champions League final.
+So, without further ado, here we present our preview and prediction for the 2025/26 UEFA Champions League final.

 Team overview